 1. No fast food.
 I will not eat food from anywhere that has a mascot, especially one that looks like he eats acid for breakfast.

-dressing are out.
+2. At least 1 serving of veggies or one salad per day and butter and dressing are out.
 From now on, it's lemon juice, balsamic vinegar, hummus, or lowfat plain yogurt.
 Yum.

 3. Water . . . lots of it.
 When 1 billion of the world's people are dying for clean water, what exactly am I doing eschewing it for diet coke?